-Guests often ask when is the best time to visit Scotland to avoid midges, well the good news is that not only is June one of the best times to visit Scotland but that in this part of Scotland notably east of the A9 we are virtually midge free!
+Guests often ask when is the best time to visit Scotland to avoid midges, well the good news is that not only is June one of the best times to visit Scotland but that in this part of Scotland, notably east of the A9, we are virtually midge free!

 Walks – long, short, river, beach, forest, mountains we have them all.
 Here are some ideas or we can help you plan more.

-- Castles – with over 2000 castles in Scotland then Castles should always be on your visit list.
+Castles – with over 2000 castles in Scotland, then Castles should always be on your visit list.
 Locally we have a number of fabulous Castles that are available to visit.
 My local suggestion would be the ABCD tour which includes Auchindoun, Ballindalloch, Balmoral or Brodie, Cawdor and Duffus.
-And of course, further afield you can include Dunnottar, Edinburgh, Eilean Donan and Stirling
+And, of course, further afield, you can include Dunnottar, Edinburgh, Eilean Donan and Stirling.

 Historic Sites – How far back into history would you like to go?
-For Neolithic try Clava Cairns, for Pictish try Burghead or Suenos Stone, for more recent history try Culloden Battlefield or Fort George and make a whole day of it.
+For Neolithic, try Clava Cairns; for Pictish, try Burghead or Suenos Stone; for more recent history, try Culloden Battlefield or Fort George and make a whole day of it.

-Special Tasting at a Distillery – part of being on holiday is treating yourself so instead of just booking a standard Distillery tour why not visit a Distillery and enjoy a specialist tasting of premium whiskies.
-These will need to be booked in advance and some only occur on certain days but if you have a special distillery or whisky in mind this might be the year to try it.
+Special Tasting at a Distillery – part of being on holiday is treating yourself, so instead of just booking a standard Distillery tour, why not visit a Distillery and enjoy a specialist tasting of premium whiskies?
+These will need to be booked in advance, and some only occur on certain days, but if you have a special distillery or whisky in mind, this might be the year to try it.

-- Shopping – just has to be done when you are away from home so you may treat yourself to a bottle of whisky or a specialist whisky product.
+Shopping – has to be done when you are away from home so you may treat yourself to a bottle of whisky or a specialist whisky product.
 Perhaps a memorable piece of tweed or cashmere.
 Take the time to explore the local shops.
 It is easy to plan a mixture of all of the above so you get the chance to absorb Scotland’s history and heritage.